On this page you will find the information required to apply for ESRC Post-doctoral fellowships and ESRC funded PhD studentships

 The SWDTP supports doctoral students by developing not only their research skills, but by offering a wide range of training, placements, activities and events as well.
 We work in a collaborative way across the five institutions and have SWDTC students that will also form part of your cohort.
 The SWDTP is funded by the Economic and Social Sciences Research Council (ESRC).

 We have 45 fully-funded studentships from the ESRC available through twelve disciplinary pathways that span the social sciences and five innovative interdisciplinary pathways, to offer students the broadest possible approach to their studies with us.
-We are also funding cross-council remit studentships and details of these can be found here

 All students have the opportunity to take part in a work placement during their time of study with us.
 Placements provide the opportunity for students to further develop their research and transferable skills in a non-academic environment.
 For more information on placements, please visit our collaboration pages.